Other New Jersey historic sites related to Alexander Hamilton

-- The site of the Old Academy in Elizabeth, which was attended by both Burr and Hamilton, years before their duel.
+• The site of the Old Academy in Elizabeth, which both Hamilton and Burr attended.

-- The site of Alexander Hamilton's artillery battery in New Brunswick.
+• The site of Alexander Hamilton's artillery battery in New Brunswick. in December 1776

 • The Great Falls in Paterson, a spot Hamilton visited in 1778 with Washington and Lafayette.
 Hamilton later played an important role in developing Paterson as an industrial city.
 There is a statue of him at the Great Falls

 • Ford Mansion in Morristown, where Hamilton stayed with Washington in winter 1779-1780